Show And Tell

 Even if your org doesn’t directly support a platform, if the platform is highly adopted (say macOS? or iOS?) by your users, notify them of relevant stories.

 Here’s a quick example, Company A doesn’t issue mobile devices, instead opting to allow users to BYOD and enroll in an MDM solution.
-A quick review of the inventory shows that 30% of devices run $Vendor.
-If $Vendor has a zero-day, whether your team is responsible for patching that device or not, the security of your company’s data may be impacted.
+A quick review of the inventory shows that 30% of devices run Vendor.
+If Vendor has a zero-day, whether your team is responsible for patching that device or not, the security of your company’s data may be impacted.
 Notify your users, and get them patching.
 Plus, they have family and friends who may also be impacted.

 How we do it